ForNeVeR/PascalABC.NET.SDK/README.md

 <!-- Sdk.targets -->
 - `DebugMode`: if `true`, then the compiler will generate debug information and disable the optimizations.
 Enabled by default for the `Debug` configuration.
 - `PascalAbcCompilerCommand`: command to run the compiler; just the path to the packaged compiler executable by default.
+- `SkipGenerateReferenceFile`: if you don't want the SDK to generate the reference module.

 [Common MSBuild properties][msbuild.common-properties] are supported as well.